And it bulldogged areas of the country that knew naught of saddle or cattle.

 According to the National Weather Service, the ice storm across the South was the costliest on record.
 The U.S. Weather Bureau at the time estimated storm damage at $100 million ($1 billion today).

-By February 1, up to three inches of dry snow had fallen on top four to five inches of sleet in parts of the country.
+By February 1, up to three inches of dry snow had fallen on top of four to five inches of sleet in parts of the country.
 In the worst-hit areas, because of melting and refreezing, a solid sheet of ice covered the ground for ten days.
 Ice on the ground was four inches thick in places.

 Tree limbs laden with ice and battered by wind snapped and fell, downing utility lines and leaving 100,000 people without telephone and telegraph service and without electricity to operate radios, television sets, lights.
 People living in modern all-electric homes had to take shelter with friends whose homes were heated by gas.

 In homes heated by gas fires broke out as people overtaxed or misused stoves.
 Firefighters were hampered by winds, freezing temperatures, and frozen hydrants.

 Roofs collapsed under the weight of snow.